Regional GOTR-Nebraska 5Ks

-Every GOTR girl on the course should be accompanied by a registered Run Buddy to encourage her every step of the way.
-With 2,500 to 3,000 runners on the course, the Run Buddy is a key source of support and safety for a GOTR girl.
+Every GOTR girl on the course must be accompanied by a registered Run Buddy to encourage her every step of the way.
+The Run Buddy is a key source of support and safety for a GOTR girl.
 A Run Buddy is designated by the parents to run with and encourage their GOTR girl from start to finish on the 5K trail.
 It can be a parent, family friend or sibling (minimum age 18), a teacher at her school – anyone you think will be a positive-minded 5K partner on the course with her.
+Run Buddies may accompany up to two girls on the course.

 Being a Run Buddy at the GOTR 5K is a fun and gratifying experience.
 A Run Buddy helps ensure a GOTR girl’s safety at this large event and motivates her to do her very best.
 Sharing the 5K experience with a GOTR girl is an uplifting and unforgettable experience for both participants.
 It’s a great opportunity for a GOTR girl and her parent, mentor or friend to bond.

-Online registration for the State GOTR 5K for GOTR girls and their Run Buddies runs from March 1 to April 15.
+Online registration for regional GOTR-Nebraska 5Ks is on the 5K Options page.
 Sign up early to get the lowest registration fees and guarantee a GOTR 5K T-shirt.

 There will be a HUGE crowd.
-The State GOTR 5K is large – there will be more than 2,500 participants on the course and thousands of spectators and volunteers.
+The GOTR 5K is large – some GOTR-Nebraska events host more than 2,000 participants on the course and thousands of spectators and volunteers.
 Follow the directions outlined in the Event Guide for parking, arrival, check-in, and so on.

 Enjoy the atmosphere.
 Unlike many 5Ks, where you just show up and run, the GOTR 5K is a party celebrating the hard work of all the girls.
 Pre-race time is for signing shirts, getting crazy hair-dos at the Goody Happy Hair Station, getting tattoos, warming up with their teams and having fun.
 This is part of the excitement and you don’t want to cut this activity time short.
 And don’t forget your camera!